 story about a jewel thief hiding on the island of Crete.

-theaters.
-Loosely based on Hans Christian Andersen's fairy tale "The Snow Queen," it is the
+Loosely based on Hans Christian Andersen's fairy tale "The Snow Queen,"

 Magic Kingdom Park reaches a milestone in Disney history when the park's final touch point entry system is unveiled at the park ... a moment that signifies that all Walt Disney World Resort park entrances are now turnstile free!
 The first park to trade turnstiles for touch point entries was Disney’s Typhoon Lagoon Water Park, which became the first turnstile-free park last February.

 Film director, producer, dancer, author, actor, and choreographer Adam Shankman

 is born in Los Angeles, California.
 His Disney credits include George of the Jungle, Inspector